Black background with white textured text that reads 'casefile: breach, babe'.

 ✖ the feb 9 email (context that matters)

-state: relocating, funding everything, reporting dv, still being billed, still in underwriting pipelines.
+🚩 state: relocating, funding everything, surviving severe dv, still being billed, still in underwriting pipelines.

 ✖ breach statement